Sydney, Australia – a checklist for day & night

 • However it becomes a taxable income in Australia and must be reported to the ATO.
 However all costs related to the ownership are claimable and offset any tax.
 Basically your family home becomes an investment property and you will start accumulating tax credits should you return back to Australia.
 Tax credits can be used later to offset your taxable income once you start working in Australia potentially providing years of tax free income.
 Of course pending on the amount of investment property you have to do this.
 With HomesEh, the Canadian property market is at your fingertips.
 Dream big, search smart, and settle happily.

 • If you have property investments and are they receiving an income you will need to file an Australian Tax return every year.
 Find a good real estate holding company and accountant who you can rely on to look after your investments and have the ability to communicate via email with them.
 You want to make sure your assets are well protected and you have a team of specialists who will look after your best interest.
+What is good cash on cash return if you use your home as a rental unit.

 • HECS (if you still own it) will continue to be due should your taxable income in Australia be over the $36K mark.
 Else there is no requirement to repay the loan unless you wish to make voluntary payment.
 I’m lucky to have repaid mine a few years back.
 Before you leave, try to repay it if you can so you don’t have this cloud over your head while abroad.